Philip Mountbatten OM

-Prince Philip, Duke of Edinburgh (born Prince Philip of Greece and Denmark; 10 June 1921 – 9 April 2021), was a member of the British royal family as the husband of Queen Elizabeth II.
-Philip was born in Greece, into the Greek and Danish royal families, but his family was exiled from the country when he was eighteen months old.
-After being educated in France, Germany and the UK, he joined the Royal Navy in 1939, aged 18.
-From July 1939, he began corresponding with the thirteen-year-old Princess Elizabeth, the daughter and heir of King George VI.
+Prince Philip, Duke of Edinburgh (born Prince Philip of Greece and Denmark, later Philip Mountbatten; 10 June 1921 – 9 April 2021), was the husband of Queen Elizabeth II.
+He was the consort of the British monarch from Elizabeth's accession on 6 February 1952 until his death in 2021, making him the longest-serving royal consort in history.
+Philip was born in Greece, into the Greek and Danish royal families; his family was exiled from the country when he was eighteen months old.
+After being educated in France, Germany, and the United Kingdom, he joined the Royal Navy in 1939, when he was 18 years old.
+In July 1939, he began corresponding with the 13-year-old Princess Elizabeth, the elder daughter and heir presumptive of King George VI.
 Philip had first met her in 1934.
-During the Second World War he served with distinction in the British Mediterranean and Pacific fleets.
-After the war, Philip was granted permission by George VI to marry Elizabeth.
-Before the official announcement of their engagement in July 1947, he abandoned his Greek and Danish titles and styles, became a naturalised British subject, and adopted his maternal grandparents' surname Mountbatten.
+During the Second World War, he served with distinction in the British Mediterranean and Pacific fleets.
+In the summer of 1946, the King granted Philip permission to marry Elizabeth.
+Before the official announcement of their engagement in July 1947, Philip relinquished his Greek and Danish royal titles and styles, became a naturalised British subject, and adopted his maternal grandparents' surname Mountbatten.
 He married Elizabeth on 20 November 1947.
-Just before the wedding, the King granted Philip the style His Royal Highness and created him Duke of Edinburgh, Earl of Merioneth, and Baron Greenwich.
-Philip left active military service when Elizabeth became queen in 1952, having reached the rank of commander, and was made a British prince in 1957.
+The day prior to their wedding, the King granted Philip the style His Royal Highness.
+On the day of their wedding, he was additionally created Duke of Edinburgh, Earl of Merioneth, and Baron Greenwich.
+Philip left active military service when Elizabeth ascended the throne in 1952, having reached the rank of commander.
+In 1957, he was created a British prince.
 Philip had four children with Elizabeth: Charles, Prince of Wales; Anne, Princess Royal; Prince Andrew, Duke of York; and Prince Edward, Earl of Wessex.
-Through a British Order in Council issued in 1960, descendants of Philip and Elizabeth not bearing royal styles and titles can use the surname Mountbatten-Windsor, which has also been used by some members of the royal family who hold titles, such as Anne, Andrew and Edward.
+Through a British Order in Council issued in 1960, descendants of Philip and Elizabeth who do not bear royal titles or styles may use the surname Mountbatten-Windsor.
+The surname has also been used by members of the royal family who hold titles.
 A sports enthusiast, Philip helped develop the equestrian event of carriage driving.
-He was a patron, president or member of over 780 organisations, and served as chairman of The Duke of Edinburgh's Award, a self-improvement program for young people aged 14 to 24.
-He was the longest-serving consort of a reigning British monarch and the longest-lived male member of the British royal family.
-He retired from his royal duties on 2 August 2017, aged 96, having completed 22,219 solo engagements and 5,493 speeches since 1952.
+He was a patron, president, or member of over 780 organisations, including the World Wide Fund for Nature, and served as chairman of The Duke of Edinburgh's Award, a youth awards program for people aged 14 to 24.
+Philip is the longest-lived male member of the British royal family.
+He retired from his royal duties on 2 August 2017, aged 96, having completed 22,219 solo engagements and 5,493 speeches from 1952.
 Philip died on 9 April 2021, two months before his 100th birthday.DbPedia

 This Plaque commemorates the visit of Her Majesty the Queen and His Royal Highness The Duke of Edinburgh to Old Portsmouth on 11 July 1980